Breaking Down EU MDR Implementation for Class 1 Medical Devices

 Since Class I devices do not require a clinical study.
 Companies will typically perform detailed literature research to meet the defined requirements.
 Such a literature search will lead one to articles covering the medical device under evaluation or a competitor medical device.

-More often than not, a device is part of a clinical study that needs to perform on another medical device.
+More often than not, a device is part of a clinical study that needs to be performed on another medical device.
 Also, since the studies may often be quite old, it is mandatory to review articles first.

 The complexity of conducting an extensive literature search and the fact that sometimes clinical studies are not available for the type of device under evaluation; can make the process of clinical evaluation a very tedious one.